Best Headphones for Podcasting [2024]

 Still, even a $500 pair of headphones sometimes gets negative feedback, and this pair is no exception.
 Even though it gets consistent 4.5 and 5-star ratings, the occasional user reports comfort issues with the adjustable headband.

 These headphones feature audio capability that is overkill for the vast majority of podcasters.
-Still, overall, we think they're a solid investment for creators who want high-end, high-quality headphones with maxed out frequency range (5 Hz- 2200 Hz), passive noise reduction, premium materials, plus the Shure name backing its performance.
+Still, overall, we think they're a solid investment for creators who want high-end, high-quality headphones with a maxed-out frequency range (5 Hz- 2200 Hz), passive noise reduction, premium materials, plus the Shure name backing their performance.

 With a higher-priced option, it's a good idea to check with the manufacturer to find out the warranty details.